JonnyBro/beatrun-courses-server/README.md

-# beatrun course server
+# Beatrun Custom Course Server

-Pretty advanced beatrun course server recreation.<br><br>
+Pretty advanced beatrun course server recreation with main page, course rating, registration and admin pages.\
+Jonny_Bro Edition

-## How to use:
+## How to use

-1. Hide **steamauth** and **data** from public.
-Don't let people access them and the files inside.
+> [!NOTE]
+> There are .htaccess files ready for your Apache2 server!

+1. *steamauth* and *data* folders should be hidden, make sure your Apache server is configured to use .htaccess files
+2. Make a desicion on what you want to do:
-	- Remove `register.php` to disallow public registration using steam accounts, then add authkeys manually to *data/_keys.json*.
+   - Remove or rename `register.php` to disable public registration using a Steam account.
-	- OR
+   - **OR**
-	- Keep public registration and then do the following steps:
+   - Keep `register.php` file and do the following:
-		1. Go to steamauth,
+     1. Go to *steamauth* folder;
-		2. Rename `steamconfig.php.example` to `steamconfig.php`,
+     2. Rename `SteamConfig.example.php` to `SteamConfig.php`;
-		3. Configure it.<br>
+     3. Open it and configure.
-2. Remove or keep `admin.php` to allow online administration.
-Be sure to put in SteamID64 id's into *data/_admins.json* beforehand.
+3. Keep or remove `admin.php`, this page is used to do administration.
+Be sure to put admin's SteamIDs in `data/_admins.json` beforehand.
-3. Put in a proper webhook into `util.php` if you need discord logging.
-Otherwise just leave it as an empty string.<br>
+4. Configure those variables in `util.php`:
+   - webhook_url - Your Discord webhook for logging.
+Can be empty;
+   - ratelimit_period - How fast can someone make a request to the database;
+   - ip_list_refresh - How fast can someone change their IP on their account.
+Default is 3 hours;

+## Contains of *data* folder

-_locked.json contains blocked identificators.<br>
+- _locked.json contains blocked identificators.\
-_keys.json contains authkeys.<br>
+- _keys.json contains API Keys.\
-_ratelimit.json is mostly internal, but it keeps track of ratelimiting... duh<br>
+- _ratelimit.json is mostly internal, but it keeps track of ratelimiting... duh\
-_record.json is internal too, keeps track of ips used to log into an account.<br>
+- _record.json is internal too, keeps track of ips used to log into an account.\
-_logs.log are obviously logs.
+- _logs.log are obviously logs.